flynneva/godot_ros/README.md

 ./bin/godot.x11.tools.64
 ```

-A simple talker demo would look something like this:
+A simple GDScript talker demo would look something like this:

 ``` GDSCript
 extends Node2D